 Having a school environment where every pupil can aspire, enjoy, and achieve is impossible without good mental health.
-Consequently, the mental health and welling of staff, pupils, and the wider school community is of the utmost importance at Broughton.
+Consequently, the mental health and wellbeing of staff, pupils, and the wider school community is of the utmost importance at Broughton.

 Broughton’s Mental Health and Wellbeing Policy outlines the steps that we are taking as a school to have a positive environment for mental health and wellbeing.